 SUSANNAH GRANT – 1992 FELLOW

 Susannah wrote Erin Brockovich, for which she received Academy Award and WGA nominations, and 28 Days.
 She co-wrote The Fifth Wave, Charlotte’s Web, Pocahontas and Ever After: A Cinderella Story, and she adapted The Soloist and In Her Shoes.
 Susannah also wrote and directed a number of episodes of the Fox-TV series Party of Five.
 She wrote and made her feature directorial debut on Catch and Release.
-She also wrote Confirmation for HBO and created and served as an executive producer of the CBS-TV series A Gifted Man.
+She created and served as an executive producer of the CBS-TV series A Gifted Man and wrote Confirmation for HBO, which won the WGA Award for Long Form Original in Television and for which she and the script were honored with the WGA’s 2017 Paul Selvin Award.

 ROBERT GREGORY BROWNE – 1990 FELLOW